duneanalytics/docs/docs/tables/decoded/index.md

 <div class="cards grid" markdown>
 - [dune.com/contracts/new](https://dune.com/contracts/new).
 </div>

+If you want to submit several contracts at the same time, there is also the possibility of submitting a batch of contracts.
+To do so, please use [this CSV](https://gist.github.com/antonio-mendes/c6a43c22862581674c11462cae230e23) as a template and fill it in with the appropriate information for the contracts you want to decode.
+Afterwards send the CSV to decoding@dune.com.

 It usually takes about 24 hours to initially decode smart contracts, and you can check to see if your contract has been decoded yet here: